hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

    an ssh agent on Windows that supports storing a certificate.
 We expect that Pageant will support this as well in their future official release.
 Once we can confirm this support, we will adapt our official recommendation to Pageant instead of vscagent.
-This documentation will be adapted acordingly and you will also be informed about this change.
+This documentation will be adapted accordingly and you will also be informed about this change.

 To adopt any of these methods, read the following parts.
 The methods you can use varies based on your OS.